Longform’s Picks of the Week

 “Unlike several recent books on the marathon bombing, Masha Gessen’s The Brothers is uninflected by consoling homilies, Manichean narrative framing or civic propaganda.
 Gessen’s is a superlative work of reporting that locates the Boston atrocity and the Tsarnaevs in the queasy context of the modern world, where atrocities happen every day, in places presumed to be ‘safe’ as well as those beset by civil war.
 The Brothers provides essential Soviet and post-Soviet geopolitical background, charting the Tsarnaev family’s peregrinations from Kyrgyzstan (to where Stalin brutally transplanted the entire Chechen population in 1944) to Novosibirsk in south central Russia, where the brothers’ parents, Anzor and Zubeidat, met (he was finishing his Soviet military service, she seeking her eldest brother’s permission to move to Moscow).
 They later moved to Kalmykia, the Soviet republic where Tamerlan was born; back to Kyrgyzstan, where two daughters, Bella and Ailina, were added to the family; then to Chiry-Yurt in Chechnya, Dzhokhar’s birthplace.

 From Chechnya they returned again to Kyrgyzstan to escape the 1994 Russian bombing of Grozny.
 In 2000, they moved to Makhachkala in Dagestan, where the second Chechen war was spilling over the border.
-Wahhabi fundamentalism had spread through the Caucasus, its suspected adherents a target for Russian troops and local police.”“The Fortune-Teller of Kabul” by May Jeong, the Guardian
+Wahhabi fundamentalism had spread through the Caucasus, its suspected adherents a target for Russian troops and local police.”

 For centuries mystics have channelled the hopes and fears of Afghans.
 With the nation in turmoil, their services are as popular as ever.
 But can they survive the latest crackdown by religious hardliners?